Summer college baseball: Pioneers' game raises more than $3,400 for Gering Legion

 The matchup raised $3,445 through an auction of game-worn jerseys.

-The contest also was a way to relax, or unwind, and that is what the teams did.
+The contest also was a way to relax or unwind, and that is what the teams did.
 Pitchers played defensive positions and position players pitched.
-The Pioneers interns also got into the act, either playing a position or coaching bases.
+The Pioneers’ interns also got into the act, playing a position or coaching bases.

-“Playing the military on fourth of July weekend is really special because we get to play because of them,” Scottsbluff native and Pioneers player Paul Panduro said.
-“All of us from our teammates, the coaches, and the fans are really thankful for them and we want to say a huge thank you and a shoot-out to the military.”
+“Playing the military on Fourth of July weekend is really special because we get to play because of them,” Scottsbluff native and Pioneers player Paul Panduro said.
+“All of us from our teammates, the coaches and the fans are really thankful for them, and we want to say a huge thank you and a shout-out to the military.”

 People are also reading…

-Pioneers' Connor Riggs, said it's special to give back to military members.
+Pioneer Connor Riggs said it’s special to give back to military members.

-“It shows tthat we support them and they show us that they support us, too,” Riggs said.
-“They come out here on their time and they bring in fans for us and let us to be able have a good time.”
+“It shows that we support them and they show us that they support us, too,” Riggs said.
+“They come out here on their time and they bring in fans for us and let us to be able to have a good time.”

 Riggs and Panduro are both pitchers but enjoyed the opportunity to play a position.

 “This game was a lot of fun.
 We all joked around and it was fun to play,” Riggs said.
 “Pitchers like me got to play the field for the first time in years.
-We all got to be children again and it was a lot fun.
-I had a lot of fun.”
+We all got to be children again and it was a lot of fun.”

-The atmosphere was enjoyable," Panduro added.
-"I felt like it was one of our best games we had all year this summer.
+Panduro added, “I felt like it was one of our best games we had all year this summer.
 It was really packed.
 The fans were really loud.
 It was really enjoyable to be on the field in playing the military.
-It was fun.
+It was fun.”

-Panduro played right field and also go on base with some hits.
-Panduro, who played for Western Nebraska Community College and is currently a member of the Pittsburg State team, said that he still can hit, but not like he used to when he played American Legion baseball for the WESTCO Zephyrs.
+Panduro played right field and also got on base with some hits.
+Panduro, who played for Western Nebraska Community College and is a member of the Pittsburg State team, said he still can hit, but not like he used to when he played American Legion baseball for the WESTCO Zephyrs.

-Riggs, the left-handed pitcher from Kaskaskia College, had a hot hitting day.
+Riggs, a left-handed pitcher from Kaskaskia College, had a hot hitting day.
 Riggs, from New Baden, Illinois, went 4-fo-4 on the night.

 Riggs also had some fun defensively.
 In the ninth inning, he tossed his glove to the side and played without a fielder’s glove.